Introduction to ORDER BY in MySQL

 Conclusion – ORDER BY in MySQL

-Order by clause can be used among many other clauses like LIMIT, WHERE, GROUP BY, etc and this is also used in window functions.
-While working on real-time examples like top customers in the database or highest scorer in school, this ORDER BY clause helps a lot for sorting records as per our requirement.
+Order by clause can be used among LIMIT, WHERE, GROUP BY, etc., and window functions.
+While working on real-time examples like top customers in the database or the highest scorer in school, this ORDER BY clause helps a lot in sorting records per our requirements.

 Recommended Articles